SQL PASS Summit 2009 – Day 3

 The day started off with the Quest Software breakfast presentation, to which I arrived late to find a standing-room-only crowd.
-I left early to find a spot to sit – after yesterday’s interesting but much too long opening ceremony, I elected to catch up on blogging and attend the keynote virtually via Twitter.
+I left early to find a spot to sit – after yesterday’s interesting but much too long opening ceremony, I elected to catch up on blogging and attend the keynote virtually via social media.

 I attended Andy Leonard’s session entitled “Applied SSIS Design Patterns” during the first breakout of the day.
 I’ve corresponded with Andy several times over the past few months, and after our first face-to-face on Sunday evening, I was especially excited to see this presentation.
 He did a great job of explaining how to develop an SSIS package structure to make logging and error handling much easier.
 It was one of the highlights of the summit so far.